 Rani Sati Dadi

-Rani Sati Dadi is revered especially in Rajasthan and Marwari homes as a protective grandmotherly presence of courage, dignity, and family blessing.
+Rani Sati Dadi is especially revered in Rajasthan and among Marwari families as a grandmotherly mother figure who symbolizes courage, dignity, family protection, and blessings.

 Mool Mantra